 I grew up devouring fairytales, and I think largely I just love a good story.

 I think any good illustration needs a bit of a narrative.

 I also love the texture and colour in flowers and animals.

 That juxtaposition of colour and beauty with these raw/wild elements.

 It's a little bit creepy, a little bit beautiful.

-Some of my favourite artists, that motivate, inspire and captivate me, are David Downton, Julie Verhoeven, Lisa Madigan,
+My favourite artists and illustrators (that forever motivate, inspire and captivate me) include David Downton, Julie Verhoeven,

 Donald Robertson, Abbey McCulloch, Cate Parr, Bob Peak, Stina Persson, Kat Macleod, Audrey Kawasaki and René Gruau.

 I'm also (still) hugely inspired by childhood heroes such as Beatrix Potter, Quentin Blake and May Gibbs.